-NZ IAS 20:39(a)

-Disclose the accounting policy adopted for government grants, including the methods of presentation adopted in the financial statements.
+NZ IAS 20:39(a) Disclose the accounting policy adopted for government grants, including grants.

-A Layout (New Zealand) Group Ltd received no such government grants.
+BDO Comment RDR Layout (New Zealand) Group Ltd received no such government

 The accounting policy has been inserted for illustrative purposes only.

 Notes forming part of the consolidated financial statements For the year ended 31 December 2022 (continued)